-This course provides an overview of the academic literacies that should be taught and modeled in Career and Technology Education classrooms.
-The academic literacy of reading, writing, and science, technology, engineering and mathematics (STEM) as identified in the Common Core State Standards are crucial for CTE students to transition into their post-secondary choices.
-The reading content covers the fundamentals of the reading process, theories, and instructional strategies for assisting CTE students in reading text.
-The writing content will emphasize the development of technical writing skills including research and technical document writing, effective communication of ideas, and development of critical thinking skills through writing.
+This course provides an extensive understanding of the academic literacies that should be taught and modeled in Career and Technology Education classrooms.
+The academic literacy of reading, writing, and science, technology, engineering and mathematics (STEM) as identified in the Common Core State Standards are crucial for CTE students to develop their career and college readiness.